-Site closed for 2021 season due to ongoing works
+Site closed due to ongoing works

 Dunmore Cave, not far from Kilkenny town, is a series of limestone chambers formed over millions of years.
 It contains some of the most impressive calcite formations found in any Irish underground structure.